Find the Leak · Fix the Weakness · Rebuild the Revenue

 L

 Every leak falls into four categories.
-The category determines the fix.
+The category decides the fix.

 Category I · Strategic